kocica/EvacuationSimulator/README.md

  - Build target `make gui`
  - Run simulation `./evactuation`
  - In the GUI, you may add/remove exit by left/right clicking on the cell, same for adding/removing fire on the cell
- - Run the simulation using green button, stop simulation using red simulation, make one step of simulation using blue button
+ - Run the simulation using green button, stop simulation using red button, perform one step of the simulation using blue button
  - See statistics for results
  - More images in doc/doc.pdf & doc/experiments

- Inline-style:
+Beginning of the simulation:<br>
-![alt text](img/example1.png "Beginning of the simulation")
+![alt text](img/example1.png "Beginning of the simulation") Progress of the simulation:<br>
- Inline-style:
-![alt text](img/example2.png "Progress of the simulation")
+![alt text](img/example2.png "Progress of the simulation") Simulation finished:<br>
- Inline-style:
 ![alt text](img/example3.png "Simulation finished")

 ## Facts